Andrew Krakouer

-Andrew James Krakouer (born 4 February 1983) is a former Australian rules footballer who played for the Richmond Football Club and Collingwood Football Club in the Australian Football League (AFL).
+Andrew James Krakouer (4 February 1983 – 30 March 2025) was an Australian rules footballer who played for the Richmond Football Club and Collingwood Football Club in the Australian Football League (AFL).

 Early life

-Krakouer is the son of Jim Krakouer and nephew of Phil Krakouer.
+Krakouer was born in Melbourne in 1983, the son of Jim Krakouer and nephew of Phil Krakouer.
+He was the cousin of former Gold Coast and Port Adelaide player Nathan Krakouer.

 He began playing colts football for South Fremantle in the WAFL.
-He is the cousin of former Gold Coast and Port Adelaide player Nathan Krakouer.

 AFL career

 Richmond

 He was drafted with the 41st selection in the 2000 AFL draft by Richmond, who had received the draft pick by trading Ben Harrison to the Western Bulldogs.

 Before making his AFL debut, Krakouer played for Richmond's affiliate team the Coburg Tigers in the VFL.
-He made his debut against Essendon at the MCG in round 7, 2001 and kicked two goals and was Richmond's only multiple goal scorer in the 46-point loss to the Bombers.
+He made his debut against Essendon at the MCG in round 7, in 2001, and kicked two goals and was Richmond's only multiple goal scorer in the 46-point loss to the Bombers.

-A small crumbing forward with excellent evasive skills, Krakouer finished 2nd in Richmond's goal kicking in 2003, 3rd in 2004 and 4th in 2005 and 2006.
-Krakouer was also a good tackler and in 2004 he laid 95 tackles which was the highest at Richmond and 9th overall in the AFL for that season.
+A small crumbing forward with excellent evasive skills, Krakouer finished second in Richmond's goal kicking in 2003, third in 2004 and fourth in 2005 and 2006.
+Krakouer was also a good tackler and in 2004 he laid 95 tackles which was the most at Richmond and ninth overall in the AFL for that season.

 He, along with his brother Tyrone, was charged with assault causing grievous bodily harm on 24 December 2006 after an incident in Fremantle, Western Australia on 22 December 2006.

 Krakouer was delisted by the Tigers on 22 October 2007.